What is the Puppet? its pros and cons

 Conclusion

-Puppet is a powerful configuration management tool that is automating the tasks of server management both on the premise and on the cloud.
+Puppet is a powerful and widely-used configuration management tool that streamlines IT automating the tasks of server management both on the premise and on the cloud.
 Puppet is a great tool to have on the stack to also ensure continuous (and quicker) delivery.
+Its declarative language, scalability, and extensive community support make it a reliable choice for managing complex environments.

 Share this post